Fentanyl Addiction Treatment

 Continuing Care Planning

-These resources help you continue building coping skills and are a source of support when you’re struggling.
+These resources help you continue building coping skills and perfecting your relapse prevention plan in early recovery.
+Aftercare also provides a source of support when you’re struggling and succeeding in recovery.

 Does Insurance Cover Fentanyl Addiction Treatment?

 Your insurance plan may cover some or all behavioral health treatment.
-The best way to find out if your insurance provides benefits for addiction and mental health treatment is to call us for a free insurance benefits check.
+The best way to find out if your insurance provides benefits for addiction and mental health treatment is to call us or fill our our secure online form for a free insurance benefits check.
 We’ll work directly with your provider to determine your benefits and out-of-pocket costs.

 Don’t let another day pass if you or a loved one is experiencing a fentanyl addiction.
 At Footprints to Recovery, we know how overwhelming it can be to consider reaching out for treatment.
 Still, by doing so, you’re making a lifesaving decision.
 Our facility provides top-of-the-line addiction treatment to help you or a loved one become sober and encourage total physical, mental, and spiritual growth, making long-term recovery possible.